 Atlantic’s client base includes professional service firms, closely-held businesses, and tax-exempt organizations across the United States.
 For more information about Atlantic’s other services, please visit www.AECG.biz.

-We Determine Reasonable Compensation Amounts for Executives, Directors, Managers and Trustees
+Determining Reasonable Compensation Amounts for Executives, Business Owners, Directors, Managers and Trustees

 The topic of reasonable compensation versus unreasonable compensation is one of the hottest issues in American business today.